cmdruid/tapscript/README.md

   /* You can also include metadata! */
   meta: {
+    data: {
       /* Anything that is valid JSON can go here.
 Simply remove the meta
         field and re-encode the object
         to get broadcast-able hex.
       */
+    }
   }
 }
 ```